Canadian detainees at Guantanamo Bay: Abdurahman Khadr

 Abdurahman has described himself as the "black sheep" of his family, who was disgusted by the celebrations he witnessed of the attacks on September 11, 2001.
 He reported that he cooperated fully with the Americans, eventually agreeing to serve as a mole for the CIA, first in Guantanamo Bay detention camps, and later in Bosnia, where he was tasked to win the trust of Arab veterans of the Bosnian War of Independence.

 Omar Khadr

 Omar was captured after a skirmish in Afghanistan on July 27, 2002, where he was accused of throwing a grenade which fatally wounded Christopher Speer, an American Special Forces Sergeant.

 Canadian residents and former residents in Afghanistan

 In addition Guantanamo held approximately half a dozen men who had lived in Canada, either as refugees, candidates for citizenship, or illegal immigrants.

-Documents published via WikiLeaks
+Guantanamo Bay files leak

-On April 25, 2011, the whistleblower site WikiLeaks started publishing documents they called detainee assessment briefs.
+On April 25, 2011, the Guantanamo Bay files leak started.
 These previously unpublished documents had been drafted by Joint Task Force Guantanamo, whereas all the previously published documents from Guantanamo had been drafted by the Office for the Administrative Review of the Detention of Enemy Combatants of the Office of Military Commissions.

-Sixteen captives secret files were not available to wikileaks, including Abdurahman Khadr's.
+Sixteen captives secret files were not leaked, including Abdurahman Khadr's.